google/deepvariant/docs/deepvariant-small-model-details.md

 ## What about multi-allelic variants?

-The small model in `1.8.0` release does not consider multi-allelic variants, due to the inherent complexity of classifying these sites.
+The small model does not consider multi-allelic variants, due to the inherent complexity of classifying these sites.
 This may change in the future.